Do you know a superteacher with ninja classroom management skills? One whose kids are always on task? Who seems to effortlessly command the room?

 - OR trying to appear tough

-What ineffectual body language says
+What weak body language says

-This kind of body language clearly communicates to students,
+This body language screams to all,

 “I’m not sure what I’m doing.”

-“I’m very uncomfortable being challenged.”
+“I’m uncomfortable being challenged.”

 “I don’t mean what I say.”